Who Is Paris Hilton?

 After romances with younger boy toys like Spanish model River Viiperi, Hilton settled into a relationship with actor Chris Zylka.
-The two announced their engagement during a ski trip to Aspen, Colorado, in early 2018, before calling off their engagement late that year.
+The two announced they were engaged during a ski trip to Aspen, Colorado, in early 2018, before calling off their engagement late that year.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!